Every well balanced yoga practice combines elements of movement, breath and relaxation.

 What is Pranayama?

 Pranayama is one of the most popular yogic practices, entirely focused on the breath.
 It is a set of exercises that increase the capacity of the lungs and teaches proper diaphragmatic breathing (commonly called "belly breathing").
-Yogic philosophy has a deep explanation of pranayama: it is a method of retaining and increasing levels of prana ("the energy of life") that enters our bodies with every breath.
-Most of the time pranayama practice is an integral part of every Hatha Yoga class, but it can be practiced separately too.
+Yogic philosophy has a deep explanation of pranayama: it is a method of retaining and increasing levels of prana ("the energy of life") which enters our bodies with every breath.
+Most of the time pranayama practice is an integral part of every Hatha Yoga class, but it can be practiced separately too, completely on its own.

 What are the effects?

-Learn the art of deep relaxation and create a positive change in your life.
+Learn the art of a deep relaxation and create a positive change in your life.

 What is Yoga Nidra?

 Yoga Nidra is a powerful relaxation and meditation technique that is commonly known as a yogic sleep.
-It is usually practiced while lying down, still and comfortable, with a teacher giving instructions.
-Practice brings your physical body into a restorative sleep, natural state of rest, while you remain awake and aware of that state the entire time.
+It is usually practiced while lying down, still and comfortable, with a teacher giving the instructions.
+Practice brings your physical body into a restorative sleep, natural state of rest, while you remain awake and aware of the situation the entire time.
 Eventually your mind will get quiet too, allowing you to simply be with yourself - without distracting thoughts, judgments and believes.
 It is a very precious time, where you can truly rest, heal, gain distance and perspective and create space inside the busy mind.
 Practice of Nidra takes only 30-40 minutes and this restful state equals 3 hours of a regular night sleep.
-Additionally Yoga Nidra practice offers space to work with affirmations/intentions - positive sentences starting with "I am..." that can be planted like the seeds inside the subconsciousness (beyond judgmental conscious mind) and flower later, creating positive changes.
+Additionally Yoga Nidra practice offers a space to work with the affirmations/intentions - positive sentences starting with "I am...".
+Deep state of aware relaxation gives you a direct access to your subconsciousness, beyond the judgemental mind.
+Those intentions can be planted like seeds straight to your subconsciousness and flower later, creating positive changes in your life.

 What are the effects?

 Practice of Yoga Nidra has enormous benefits to our nervous systems as its main goal is to teach the body and mind how to induce a deep relaxation state.
-This training improves the sleeping patterns, allowing us to fall asleep easier and sleep deeper and longer.
-Because of that proper rest, stress levels are decreasing, awareness turns inward and you become aware of what is going on inside.
-When you can recognize your state of being you can change it and stay in control of your thoughts.
+This training improves the sleeping patterns, helps you to fall asleep easier and sleep deeper and longer.
+Because of that proper rest, stress levels are decreasing, awareness turns inward and you become present in your own life.
+When you can recognize your states of being you can change them and influence your behavioral patterns.

-Anyone can practice Yoga Nidra, but the practice is especially beneficial to those who have troubles to let go and feels overwhelmed with the busy mind that never rests.
-It has a huge value to those suffering from insomnia, depression, anxiety and even trauma.
-It might be very helpful as well with increasing the understanding of deep meditation state.
+Anyone can practice Yoga Nidra but the practice is especially beneficial to those who have troubles to let go and feel overwhelmed with the busy mind that never rests.
+It has a huge value to those suffering from insomnia, depression, anxiety and even trauma (after doctor's approval).
+It helps to prepare the mind for the meditative practices.

 I have recorded a number of Yoga Nidra practices that are free to use for everyone.
 Upon request I create recordings that are targeting specific needs and goals that you might have.
 Contact me and let's see what is possible.